 With so many options to choose from, deciding on a walk-in tub can seem challenging!
 Start by taking note of your loved one’s specific needs and conditions.
 Do they need a wheelchair-accessible or bariatric tub?
 Which safety features are a must for them?

 With so many choices on the market, you are sure to find the best walk-in tub for the senior in your life.
-Remember to check for the safety features listed here, and make sure the tub you choose has all the features necessary to make life easier for you and your senior.
+You should also read our guide on buying a walk-in tub to help kickstart your process.